yudu11/one-click-hugo-cms/site/content/products/_index.md

 testimonials:
   - author: Captain James Harrison, Fleet Manager
     quote: >-
-      Since partnering with BlueHarbor Trading, we've experienced consistently reliable service and premium fuel quality.
+      Since partnering with Blue Harbour, we've experienced consistently reliable service and premium fuel quality.
 Their responsive team and transparent approach have significantly simplified our bunkering operations.
   - author: Sarah Chen, Vessel Operations Director
     quote: >-
-      BlueHarbor Trading stands out for their exceptional attention to detail and commitment to environmental compliance.
+      Blue Harbour stands out for their exceptional attention to detail and commitment to environmental compliance.
 Their proactive communication and flexible scheduling have been invaluable to our global fleet operations.
 full_image: /img/products-full-width.jpg